fran-00/Gila/README.md

 OPENAI_API_KEY='XXXXXXX'
 ```

-Put this file inside the *storage* dir and you're ready!
+Put this file on the project root dir and you're ready!
 Now you can run the program as a Python package:

 ```shell
 py -m gila